micronaut-projects/micronaut-maven-plugin/README.md

 ## Snapshots and Releases

-Snaphots and releases are automatically published to Maven Central using [Github Actions](https://github.com/micronaut-projects/micronaut-maven-plugin/actions).
+Snaphots and releases are automatically published to Maven Central using [GitHub Actions](https://github.com/micronaut-projects/micronaut-maven-plugin/actions).

 A release is performed with the following steps: